-During a time when schools across the nation are making difficult decisions about whether to offer in-person classes this fall, many parents of younger children are faced with an equally challenging dilemma: Should children return to child care?
+During a time when schools across the nation are making difficult decisions about whether to offer in-person classes, many parents of younger children are faced with an equally challenging dilemma: Should children be in child care?

 Whether your child attends daycare or is cared for at home by a nanny or relative, child care not only enables you to work but is also an important aspect of your child’s social and emotional development.
 But at the height of a global pandemic, how do you know if it’s safe?

 To help answer this question, experts from across Children’s Hospital of Philadelphia (CHOP) — including our nationally-recognized PolicyLab — have compiled research-based guidelines that can help families make safe decisions regarding in- and out-of-home child care.

 In general, all child care arrangements, including licensed family child care and center-based child care should follow five main principles of safety: symptom checks, hand hygiene, disinfection, distancing and masking.
 Many child care providers across the country have operated safely throughout the pandemic using these five principles.
 For more detailed guidance, review the CDC’s guidelines for returning to child care.

 1. Symptom checks: Your child care center should provide screening for COVID-19 symptoms.
 Because your child may have a fever that is not related to COVID-19, fever alone is not a reliable indicator of infection in young children.
 In addition to fever, children and staff should be screened for chills, muscle aches, headaches, sore throat, new smell and taste disorders and at least one of the following symptoms: cough, shortness of breath and/or difficulty breathing.